CJmusic/APCJ40_MKII_archive/README.md

 Bugs with Step Sequencer:

-- Crossfade buttons are always lit
+- Pad buttons are always lit upon disconnect (the issue is the custom make_button in ControlElementUtils
-- Velocity slider doesn't work
 - Note repeat is always engaged (it's been disabled)
 - Nudge isn't working
-- In NoteEditorComponent and APCNoteEditorComponent the tuple (x, y) isn't handled properly

 Special Thanks to: